OceaneCsn/DIANE/README.md

 # Dashboard for the Inference and Analysis of Networks from Expression data
 ![alt text](inst/app/www/favicon.ico "DIANE")

-DIANE is a shiny application for the analysis of high throughput gene expression data (RNA-Seq).
-The objective is to extract important gene clusters or regulators involved in the response to various perturbation factors, given the popularity of combinatorial approaches in experimental biology.
+DIANE is a shiny application for the analysis of high throughput gene expression data (**RNA-Seq**).
+The objective is to extract important gene clusters or regulators involved in the response to various perturbations, given the popularity of combinatorial approaches in experimental biology.

-The package provides the user with tools to process, explore, and perform advanced statistical analysis on its data.

-It starts with count data processing, normalisation, and then proceeds to differential expression analysis using state of the art methods.
+This package provides the user with tools to process, explore, and perform advanced statistical analysis on its data using state of the art methods.

++ Count data pre-processing
++ Sample-wise normalisation
++ Differential expression analysis

-As several interactive tools already offer those kind of data exploration, we try to go further in the analysis by proposing expression based clustering, as well as gene regulatory network inference.
+As several interactive tools already offer those kind of service, we try to go further in the analysis :
++ Expression based clustering in the framework of Poisson Mixture Models
++ Machine learning based Gene regulatory network inference

 **DIANE is in a very early stage of development**.